 Are you using antivirus?
 Most people would be surprised to find out that store-bought antivirus is practically useless these days.
 Antivirus only prevents the threats it is told to lookout for, when in reality, there are hundreds of unknown unidentifiable threats.
 Threats that cannot be detected nor identified, will bypass antivirus.
 Hackers are becoming smarter every single day, leaving loophole vulnerabilities in systems using traditional antivirus.
+In this article, we’ll discuss if antivirus is useless.
 Listed below are a few threats that can easily bypass your store-bought antivirus.

 Threats That Bypass Antivirus

 - An advanced threat is an attack in which an unauthorized user gains access to a system or network and remains there for an extended period of time without being detected.

 - Polymorphic malware is a type of malware that constantly changes its identifiable features in order to evade detection.
 Many of the common forms of malware can be polymorphic, including viruses, worms, bots, trojans, or keyloggers.